heavysixer/d4/docs/d4-doc.md

 ---

-### scales
+### axes

 [\#][9]
 [Ⓣ][0]

-This function returns the internal scales object as a parameter to the
+This function returns the internal axes object as a parameter to the
 supplied function.

 #### Arguments